biobakery/metawibele/README.md

 	plot_scatter = FALSE
 	# The number of R processes to run in parallel [ Default: 1 ]
 	maaslin2_cores = 1
+	# The factor to use as a reference for a variable with more than two levels provided as a string of 'variable,reference' semi-colon delimited for multiple variables [ Default: NA ] NOTE: A space between the variable and reference will not error but will cause an inaccurate result.
+	reference = NA
 	# The minimum percent of case-control samples used for comparison in which a feature is detected [ Default: 0.1 ]
 	tshld_prevalence = 0.10
 	# The q-value threshold for significance used as DA annotations [ Default: 0.05 ]